 I’ve Recently Had a Bad Trip.
 Now What Do I Do?

 First off, congratulate yourself for having the strength to endure a challenging and taxing experience.
 We understand how wild and confusing that process can be.
-Now the real work can begin for you to use the experience of a bad trip to positively affect your life.
+Now the real work can begin for you to use the experience of a bad trip to positively affect your life—this work is known as psychedelic integration.